Semi-universality of CFT$_d$ entropy at large spin

-It follows that this `dimensional reduction' gives rise to a massless field, that effectively lives on a circle of length
+It follows that this `dimensional reduction' gives rise to a massless field that effectively lives on a circle of length

 as anticipated in the previous subsubsection.
-The gapless modes of this massless field, that effectively lives on a very long circle (which are almost anti chiral) complicate thermal effective field theory, presumably giving rise to the ${\cal O}(\nu^0)$ corrections described above.
-Note, however, that the free scalar field has a much larger (antichiral) symmetry algebra than Virasoro.
+The gapless modes of this massless field effectively live on a very long circle, and are almost anti-chiral.
+These complicate the thermal effective field theory, presumably giving rise to the ${\cal O}(\nu^0)$ corrections described above.
+(Of course, the free scalar field has a much larger (anti-chiral) symmetry algebra than Virasoro.)

-Since the modular invariance of partition function along with presence of zero twist states in the vacuum module predicts a subleading ${\cal O}(\nu^0)$ correction in a generic interacting CFT, we expect the presence of zero modes, as elucidated above, from the thermal EFT point of view, in a generic interacting CFT.
+Modular invariance of the partition function, along with the presence of zero twist states in the vacuum module, predict a subleading ${\cal O}(\nu^0)$ correction in a generic interacting CFT.
+We expect the presence of zero modes, as elucidated above in a generic interacting CFT.